05 November 2024

 Address: 253 Esplanade, Henley Beach, SA

-Named for the water skiers you might see jetting about in the Timor Sea, off the shore of this iconic Top End bar, The Darwin Ski Club is perhaps the best beach bar from which to watch a sunset from in Darwin.
+Named for the water skiers you might see jetting about in the Timor Sea, off the shore of this iconic Top End bar, The Darwin Ski Club is perhaps the best beach bar to watch a sunset from in Darwin.

 To liven things up, start at The Bali Bar, with its harbour views and live music.
 Feeling peckish after a day exploring Darwin?
 The Epikur restaurant bistro has your back, with Modern Australian fare like buckets of local prawns, grilled fish and vegan plates.